tropiano/tropianhs/_posts/2025-05-08-april-report.md

 ---

 Another late report.
 It's becoming the norm right now, but the main reason this month is that I am traveling and have very little time.
 And the time that I have, I prefer to spend it working.
-Right now I am writing it from a cafe' in St. Petersburg.
+Right now I am writing it from a cafe in St. Petersburg.
 I took a couple of hours and left my wife and daughter in our hotel room.
 I hope they will not notice my absence.

 These updates will be very short in the future.
 I guess they still count though.